zhuohangu/zhuohangu.github.io/_pages/about.md

 ## Research

 <!-- 👨‍💻 My research interests lie broadly in **computer systems** and **machine learning**.
 I build more efficient and reliable systems, both tailored to and powered by state-of-the-art machine learning algorithms, to improve performance, resource efficiency, affordability, and/or scalability.
 My recent focus is on **ML/LLM inference and AI infrastructure**. -->
-👨‍💻 My research interests lie broadly in **computer systems** and **machine learning**, with a recent focus is on **ML/LLM inference and AI infrastructure**.
-I work on high-performance KV cache management in LLM serving, including KV cache compression, P/D disaggregation, and KV blending/editing.
-I'm also a community builder for two open-source projects **LMCache** and **vLLM Production Stack** as a member of LMCache Lab.
+👨‍💻 My research interests lie broadly in **computer systems** and **artificial intelligence**.
+I build more efficient, reliable systems to improve ML/AI workloads.
+I've worked on **ML/LLM inference and AI infrastructure**, focusing on high-performance KV cache management in LLM serving, such as KV cache compression, P/D disaggregation, and KV blending/editing.
+I was also a community builder for two open-source projects **LMCache** and **vLLM Production Stack** as a member of LMCache Lab.

 ✏️ During my undergrad years, I began research in math.
-Advised by Prof. Gregory Lawler and Jinwoo Sung, I worked on probability theory, particularly the loop-erased random walk (LERW), Loop Soups, Gaussian Free Field (GFF), and Schramm–Loewner Evolution (SLE).
-Later, I was fortunate to work with **Prof. Junchen Jiang** and Prof. Kexin Pei at UChicago, Prof. Ravi Netravali at Princeton, and Dr. Ganesh Ananthanarayanan at Microsoft Research on MLSys, with a focus on systems for efficient ML/LLM inference.
+Advised by Prof. Gregory Lawler and Jinwoo Sung, I worked on probability theory.
+Later, I was fortunate to work with **Prof. Junchen Jiang** and Prof. Kexin Pei at UChicago, Prof. Ravi Netravali at Princeton, and Dr. Ganesh Ananthanarayanan at Microsoft Research on MLSys.

+I'm always open to collaborations and working with undergraduate students.
+Check out [Collaborations](/collaborations/) for details.

 ## Recent Projects